 Can an employer require a SARS-CoV-2 (COVID-19) Coronavirus vaccination?

-Relevant law to consider:
+Relevant law to consider in COLORADO:

 - Disability discrimination.
 COVID-19 has killed over half a million Americans and made over thirty million Americans sick.
 The employer can’t mandate vaccinations under the ADA unless they’re “job-related and consistent with business necessity” (including when necessitated by a “direct threat”).
 As all businesses have been impacted by the pandemic, in almost all circumstances, requiring the COVID-19 shot would satisfy the ADA standard.
 However, the Act still requires exemptions if employees have ADA-covered disabilities that may prevent them from taking the vaccine.
 For ADA-protected employees, the employer must consider “reasonable accommodations” such as an exemption or additional personal protective equipment.
 The Act requires the employer to explore and resolve the issues through the interactive process and provide accommodations absent undue hardship.

 - Religious discrimination.
 Title VII requires the employer to accommodate employees who can’t take a vaccine because of a “sincerely held religious belief, practice, or observance.”
 Like with the ADA, the employer must reasonably accommodate employees’ qualifying religious objections under Title VII, at least absent “undue hardship” to the business, although the standard in the religious context is less stringent for employers than under the ADA.